 Deuteronomy 33:1-29.
 Moses gave three speeches to his people just before he died.

 In these speeches, Moses reminded the people of all the things that God had done.
-Also reminding them of all the requirements to be met for the blessings God wanted to give to His people.
-Then gave a prophecy for each of the 12 tribes in the end of the last speech.
+Also he reminded them of all the requirements to be met for the blessings God wanted to give to His people.
+Then he gave a prophecy for each of the 12 tribes in the end of the last speech.

 Moses Blesses and Reviews the Tribes of Israel